bcmichael/RNMR-Docs/docs/command/full_command.md

 using the N points before it (including the predicted value of point SIZE+1) and so on until all the points out to rlim are predicted.
 This process will change the active size of the buffer to rlim.
 If the processing buffer is currently visible, RNMR will update the display to show the data as updated by `LPF`.
+## LPFIL
+Set text printer file

+Category: Printing

+Format: `LPFIL` fspec

+Defaults: current

+Description:
+`LPFIL` selects a file to use as the destination for printing text.
+Commands that would print text can write to the file instead of sending the text to a printer.
+Subsequent text printing commands will overwrite the file.
+If no file is specified RNMR will prompt for it with the current text printer file as a default.

+If the text printer file is changed (fspec is not the current fspec) RNMR will set the text printer flag (as set and displayed by `SET LP`) off, indicating that text should be saved to the text printing file rather than physically printed by the printer device (as set and displayed by `LPDEV`).
 ## LPK
 List Peaks